My role as a dog behaviourist

-Having run a successful, full-time dog behaviour practice for over 16 years, I have a combination of experience, qualifications and practical skills with a proven track record.
+Having run a successful, full-time dog behaviour practice for approaching 20 years, I have a combination of experience, qualifications and practical skills with a proven track record.
 Please take a look at my testimonials from previous clients here and look at my Google reviews.
-I genuinely cover the whole of the UK (and abroad when requested) and travel over 20,000 miles per year to address behaviour problems and to assess dangerous dogs for the courts.
+I cover the whole of the UK (and abroad when requested) and travel over 25,000 miles per year to address behaviour problems and to assess dangerous dogs for the courts.
 I am based in Bewdley, Worcestershire.

 - My approach to resolving dog behaviour problems is calm and sympathetic, with an emphasis on positive leadership and reward-based dog training techniques free from harsh or unethical methods.